 You might choose to add your password policy to your staff handbook so that everyone in your organisation is aware of the correct procedures to follow.
 The National Centre for Cyber Security has further guidance on secure password strategies you can implement.

-So, why is having a password policy for your business so important?
+Why is having a password policy for your business so important?

 Whether it’s your business’ social media channels, email accounts or customer information, keeping your digital assets safe protects your reputation and your bottom line.